prometheus-operator/website/content/docs/prologue/quick-start.md

 ## Next Steps

-kube-prometheus is developerd as a library.
+kube-prometheus is developed as a library.
 The idea is that you get a Kubernetes cluster monitoring stack and additionally you can add more Prometheus servers.